SAAMA Press Release – July 2017

 |Equipment Category||Unit Sales||Percentage change, %||Unit Sales||Percentage change, %|

 |July – Month||July – Year-to-date|

-July tractor sales of 451 units were 32% down on the 665 units sold in July last year.
-On a year-to-date basis tractor sales are approximately 14% down on those for the same period of the previous year.
-July combine harvester sales of 14 units were two units more than the 12 units sold in July last year.
-On a year-to-date basis combine harvester sales are approximately 10% down on last year.
+July tractor sales of 502 units were significantly (11%) up on the 451 units sold in July last year.
+On a year-to-date basis tractor sales are now 4% up on what they were this time last year..
+July combine harvester sales of 13 units were one unit less than the 14 units sold in July last year.
+Combine harvester sales for the year-to-date are now 9% up on last year.